-- 8. Continue turning counter-clockwise through the spark click to the PILOT light position, ensuring the pilot has lit.
-If not, turn the knob fully clockwise, and repeat. - 9.
-Hold the control knob in for a further 10 seconds to prevent the flame failure detector from shutting off the gas while the probe is warming up. - 10.
+- 7. Continue turning counter-clockwise through the spark click to the PILOT light position, ensuring the pilot has lit.
+If not, turn the knob fully clockwise, and repeat. - 8.
+Hold the control knob in for a further 10 seconds to prevent the flame failure detector from shutting off the gas while the probe is warming up. - 9.
 Release the control knob while turning counter-clockwise to the preferred setting.

-Close the control access panel. - If the knob does not pop out when released, stop and immediately call your service technician or gas supplier. - If the pilot will not stay lit after several tries, depress and turn the gas control knob clockwise to "OFF" and wait 30 seconds.
+- If the knob does not pop out when released, stop and immediately call your service technician or gas supplier. - If the pilot will not stay lit after several tries, depress and turn the gas control knob clockwise to "OFF" and wait 30 seconds.
 Depress and turn knob counter-clockwise to "SPARK" and ignite the heater again.
-If your pilot does not relight depress and turn control knob clockwise to "OFF" and call your service technician or gas supplier. - 11.
+If your pilot does not relight depress and turn control knob to "SPARK" and ignite the to "OFF" and call your service technician or gas - 10.
 Wait 30 seconds before readjusting the heater when the control knob has been turned down to a lower setting.